OldhamMade/ll/README.md

 Files sizes are graded from green for small (< 1k), to red for huge (> 1mb).

-Human readable files sizes can be shown by using the `-h` flag.
+Human readable files sizes can be shown by using the `-h` or `--human` flag.

 ### "Rotting" dates